 PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership

-PGY2 pharmacy residency programs in general build on Doctor of Pharmacy (PharmD) education and PGY1 pharmacy residency programs to contribute to the development of pharmacists in specialized areas of practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, leadership, or other specialized positions, along with board certification, if available.
+The PGY1/PGY2 Health-System Pharmacy Administration residency program builds on Doctor of Pharmacy (Pharm.D.) education to contribute to the development of clinical pharmacists in advanced or specialized practice.
+The PGY2 Health-System Pharmacy Administration residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.

 Our goal with the PGY1/PGY2 Health-System Pharmacy Administration Residency at Beaumont Hospital, Royal Oak prepares candidates for a mid-level pharmacy administration position immediately upon completion of the program, with an eventual position as a director of pharmacy or system role .
 The resident will acquire advanced skills in management and development, communication, resource management, fiscal management, regulatory compliance, medication safety, and program development.